-As we come to this table that is set before us, I want you to turn in your Bible to Galatians chapter 3.
+As we prepare to come to this table that is set before us, I want you to turn in your Bible to Galatians chapter 3.
 And I want to read just a portion of a verse there, and then just set our thoughts toward the Lord.
-Galatians chapter 3, just that tenth verse: "For as many as are of the works of the law, are under a curse, for it is written, Cursed is everyone who does not abide by all things written in the book of the law to perform them."
+Galatians chapter 3, just that 10th verse: "For as many as are of the works of the law, are under a curse, for it is written, ‘Cursed is everyone who does not abide by all things written in the book of the law to perform them.’"
 "Cursed is everyone who does not abide by all things written in the book of the law to perform them."

 The curse of the law is a theme that any Bible student should know.
-When you look at the Old Testament and you remember the ten commandments, the first half of them relating to our attitude toward God and the second our attitude toward one another, we all agree that those ten commandments articulate God's moral law.
+When you look at the Old Testament and you remember the Ten Commandments, the first half of them relating to our attitude toward God and the second our attitude toward one another, we all agree that those Ten Commandments articulate God's moral law.
 But there's much more than that.
 As you read through the Old Testament and the New Testament it becomes clear that God has a very far-reaching and wide and comprehensive standard for human conduct.

 It also becomes very apparent that this law is exacting on all mankind.
 In fact, our inability to keep it puts us all under a curse.
 God has set down a righteous law.
 God has designed a moral standard that touches every area of human life.
 We are told to live up to that law.
 And we are told if we fail, we are cursed.

 Sometimes you hear people say, "Well, I'm doing my best, I hope God will accept me."
 Well, He won't.
-Some people say, "Well, I'm, I'm certainly a good person, and I'm religious, and I do a lot of good deeds.
+Some people say, "Well, I'm...
+I'm certainly a good person, and I'm religious, and I do a lot of good deeds.
 That ought to satisfy God."
 Well, it doesn't.

 God has established a moral law that, in effect, does nothing more than curse us.
 Let me tell you why.
 First of all, God's law requires things contrary to human nature.
 God's law requires things contrary to human nature.
 It demands of us behaviors that are opposite the desires of our hearts.
 It asks us to do what we don't want to do.
 It demands unnatural things.
 You see, sinners love sin.
 Sinners love darkness.
 Sinners love the world.
 Sinners love the flesh.
 Sinners love their lusts and their passions.
 And to try to all of a sudden change your desires and want to keep the law of God is impossible.
 It is asking a frog to fly.
 It can't be done.
-It is contrary to all our desires.
+It is contrary to all of our desires.
 And so we are left to be cursed by it because we really don't care to keep it.
 And without the motivation, where is going to be the behavior?

-Secondly, the law curses us another way: it curses us in that it calls for us to do impossible things.
+Secondly, the law curses us another way: It curses us in that it calls for us to do impossible things.
 First of all it goes against our desires, and if we could even get our desires in line, it asks us to do impossible things.
 Sinners can't do holy things, can't think holy thoughts, can't speak holy words, even if they desired them.
 We can't perform them.
 We don't have the desire and we don't have the ability.
 And so we're cursed by it.

 Thirdly, the law exacts on everybody absolute perfection of performance.
 That's right.
 Cursed is everyone who doesn't abide by all things written in the book of the law.
 The law exacts on everyone absolute perfection of performance and accepts nothing less.
-The law is a sever creditor that demands perfect compliance.
+The law is a severe creditor that demands perfect compliance.
 Sinners don't have the ability to do that.
 We can't be perfect.
 Not at all.
-And so we are held up to an exacting perfection that we cannot possibly attain.
+And so we are held up to an exacting perfection that we can...we cannot possibly attain.

 And so the law asks us to do things that are against our nature.
 It asks us to do things that we don't have the ability to do.
 And it demands that we do them all with absolute perfection.
 And we fail on all three counts and therefore the law sentences us to death for violation.